 Ethical AI shopping solves this through:

-Fashion-focused AI tools like Glance AI already do this by building inclusivity directly into their recommendation engines.
+AI platforms like Glance already do this by building inclusivity directly into their recommendation engines.
 For shoppers, this means online shopping apps that feel personalized — but also fair and representative.

 One of the biggest criticisms of AI in e-commerce is that it accelerates consumption.
 Personalized nudges and one-click purchasing can lead to impulse buys, wasted money, and piles of unworn clothes.
 Globally, the fashion industry discards 92 million tons of textiles every year.